 Do you have (mush)room for fungi in your food planning?
 It seems that the magnificent mushroom never fails as the most popular party appetizer.
 All of the best bistros and most elegant restaurants rely on the mushroom as a mainstay in their kitchen cuisine.
 The fabulous filling for these vegan stuffed mushrooms starts with a mixture of fresh herbs, a pop of pungent garlic, and a smidge of salt from the miso.
 Combining these with some cheesy nutritional yeast and silky, sautéed mushrooms creates the most perfect pâté.

-Every dish I’ve tried from Sanctuary Bistro brings my taste buds to new realms of flavor and dimension I’ve never explored before.
-Chef Barry Horton is a classically trained chef who spent years refining his craft at The Stanford Inn, a well-known vegan eco-resort in Mendocino.
+This recipe comes from Chef Barry Horton, a classically trained chef who spent years refining his craft at The Stanford Inn, a well-known vegan eco-resort in Mendocino, California.
 There he learned to embrace organic, sustainable, vegan, locally harvested ingredients, which grew to be quite a passion.
-Two kiddos later, Chef Barry and his wife Jennifer opened his restaurant Sanctuary Bistro and published Sanctuary Bistro’s Recipes for Everyday Living Cookbook.
+Chef Barry and his wife Jennifer Horton went on to open a vegan fine dining restaurant called Sanctuary Bistro in Charlotte, North Carolina.
+This recipe comes from their cookbook, Sanctuary Bistro’s Recipes for Everyday Living Cookbook.

-Recipe by Barry Horton from Sanctuary Bistro’s Recipes for Everyday Living cookbook by Executive Chef Barry Horton and Jennifer Jones Horton.
-This post is not sponsored and all thoughts are my own.
-For your convenience, this article contains Amazon affiliate links which help us keep the lights on here at World of Vegan.
+Vegan Stuffed Mushrooms recipe by Barry Horton from Sanctuary Bistro’s Recipes for Everyday Living cookbook by Executive Chef Barry Horton and Jennifer Jones Horton.
+Photos by Zhoro Apostolov for World of Vegan™, all rights reserved.